-PPTA, NZSTA and the Ministry of Education agreed that there was a particularly pressing recruitment and retention pressure on middle managers in secondary schools that required a response that would focus on those teachers in these positions.
+The PPTA, NZSTA and the Ministry of Education agreed that there were a particularly pressing recruitment and retention pressure on middle managers in secondary schools that required a response that would focus on those teachers in these positions.

-It is intended that MMAs are “additional salary recognition for current designated curriculum and/or pastoral management responsibilities to support recruitment and retention of teachers who hold these responsibilities.”
+It is intended that Middle Management Allowances (MMAs) are "additional salary recognition for currently designated curriculum and/or pastoral management responsibilities to support recruitment and retention of teachers who hold these responsibilities."

-· Guidance Counsellors (those with pastoral management responsibilities).
+- Guidance Counselors (those with pastoral management responsibilities).

-· Who have designated management responsibilities that are not currently recognised through the allocation of a salary unit.
+- Who have designated management responsibilities that are not currently recognized through the allocation of a salary unit.

 1There is an upper limit of 40% of management units being fixed term